 Find Your Perfect School

 Research shows that early childhood services, including birth to pre-kindergarten development programs and formal schooling, positively impact children’s overall well-being.
-Because of this, 55% of children ages 3 to 5 years old are already enrolled in school in 2020 alone.
+Because of this, 50% of children ages 3 to 5 years old were enrolled in school in 2021 alone.

 Early childhood teachers, child care center directors, social service managers, special education teachers, and other child care providers all play a crucial role in ensuring children’s lifelong well-being.
 They are trained to ensure that children under their care are healthy, meet other developmental milestones, communicate with their peers, develop relationships with friends, teachers, and other family members, and use their motor skills properly.

-The US Labor Statistics Bureau says that the demand for childcare workers will grow by 6% from 2021 to 2031.
-Meanwhile, the employment landscape for preschool and childcare center directors is estimated to grow by 8%.
+The US Labor Statistics Bureau says that the demand for childcare workers is predicted to decline by 2% from 2022 to 2032.
+Meanwhile, the employment landscape for preschool and childcare center directors is estimated to also decline by 3%.
 For those interested in working with young children and making a difference in their young lives, pursuing an online bachelor’s in child development degree will prepare them to work as preschool administrators and early childhood educators.

 - The Best Online BS in Special Education